Help Account support New York Red Bulls

 What are the notable differences between the various sub-accounts?

 Each OANDA account type (‘v20’, and ‘v20 MT4’) operates somewhat differently.
 We want all clients to understand the important operational differences clearly.
-The table below summarizes the notable differences between sub-account types and the user interfaces chosen to access them.
+We summarize the notable differences between sub-account types and the user interfaces chosen to access them.

 Which products, trading platforms, or UIs are supported?